 Language-Learning Platform "Native Camp" Launches Unlimited Online Japanese Lessons With One-Month Free Trial

-SHIBUYA-KU, TOKYO, JAPAN, May 9, 2024 /EINPresswire.com/ -- Native Camp, Inc., the provider of a language-learning platform called "Native Camp," has introduced "Native Camp Japanese," a service providing unlimited Japanese lessons.
+TOKYO, May 13, 2024 (GLOBE NEWSWIRE) -- Native Camp, Inc., the provider of a language-learning platform called "Native Camp," has introduced "Native Camp Japanese," a service providing unlimited Japanese lessons.

 In celebration of the launch, the company is offering a one-month free trial promotion which grants all registrants access to the service at no cost for one month.